Aoi (song): Music video

-During its initial release, no music video was produced for "Aoi", however two and a half years later a visual work entitled Aoi Sakanaction (Aoi －碧－ サカナクション) was produced, using the song.
+Though Yamaguchi initially proposed creating a video to "Aoi", it was turned town by Victor Entertainment due to a lack of budget.
+However, two and a half years later a visual work entitled Aoi Sakanaction (Aoi －碧－ サカナクション) was produced using the song.
 A 3D presentation, filmed with an 8K resolution and presented in 22.2 surround sound, the video was unveiled at NHK Media Technology's exhibit 2015 Media Technology!, held at the Shibuya Hikarie event hall on November 12 and 13, 2015.
 A dual production between NHK Media Technology and NHK Enterprises, the video's art direction was handled by Hiroyasu Kimura of Rhizomatiks Design, and an additional laser show created by laser artist Miu bordered the 3D projection.
 Sakanaction had previously worked together with NHK Enterprises for the 2015 NHK documentary series Next World Watashi-tachi no Mirai, where the band appeared in the opening of the first episode to perform the theme song, "Goodbye (Next World Remix)", with a visual sequence envisioning 2045.

 The video featured a live performance by Sakanaction of "Aoi", interspersed with 3D rendered landscapes and objects, and views of places such as Shibuya.
 Initially, NHK Enterprises had no current plans to show the video at other venues, due to there being no locations in Japan that were capable of displaying an 8K 3D projection with 22.2 surround sound at the time.
 The presentation was staged for a second time at South by Southwest in March 2016, at the Hilton Austin Hotel in Texas, where an 8K:VR Theater was installed.